go-lang-plugin-org/go-lang-idea-plugin/CONTRIBUTING.md

 We're syncing the plugin source with the [Delve](https://github.com/derekparker/delve) debugger via https://github.com/ignatov/delve.

-If you want to customize delve distribution that's used in the plugin you can use `-Ddlv.path` for setting up the path to your local version of dlv.
+If you want to customize delve distribution that's used in the plugin you can use `-Dorg.gradle.project.customDlvPath` for setting up the path to your local version of dlv.

 ### Checking out and building Google Go